chromatone/chromatone.center/content/practice/index.md

 Music has many faces and it grows through a number of different modes of perception and comprehension.
 It's a multi-axis space that is build on the sensory and cognitive phenomena.
 One of the main is time.
 It gets quite emphasized with note durations and evolving [rhythmic structures](./rhythm/index.md) of organized [noise](./synth/noise/index.md).
 It demonstrates and utilizes our ability to recognize patterns in repetitions of sounds at frequency range between tens and thousands of events per minute.
 With higher oscillation speeds we get to a distinct mode of [pitch perception](./pitch/index.md).

 All 12 pitch classes form the so called [Chroma](./chroma/index.md) space, where numerous combinations of notes combine to become intervals, [chords](./chord/index.md) and scales.
 We can interact with the notes via [MIDI](./midi/index.md) protocol commands, or build our own [experimental](./experiments/index.md) visual music tools.
+There are also some apps for [Jamming](./jam/index.md) together in harmony and in sync.

 And there's a ever growing collection of [external music web-apps](./external/index.md) found on the internet.